Russell T Davies: Return to Doctor Who (2021–present)

+Adult television career after It's a Sin (2023–present)

+In 2021, Nolly, a miniseries written by Davies about the Crossroads star Noele Gordon, was the first drama commission for Nicola Shindler's newly-created production company, the ITV Studios division Quay Street Productions, after Shindler left Red Production Company at the end of 2020.
+The series aired in 2023, and won Davies Best Writer at the 2023 BAFTA Cymru Awards.

+He executive produced and was a script consultant for 2023's Three Little Birds, a fictionalisation of Lenny Henry's mother's experiences arriving in Britain as part of the Windrush generation.

+In February 2025, Tip Toe, a miniseries surrounding two gay Manchester men facing the anti-LGBTQ+ culture war of 2020s Britain, was commissioned by Channel 4 to be written by Davies.
+It is another collaboration between Shindler's Quay Street and Davies, with Shindler and Davies both executive producing.

+Unmade projects

+In the 2010s Davies announced plans to write a series about sextortion, drawing inspiration from real-life incidents of blackmail which resulted in suicide, and to adapt Charles Dickens' The Old Curiosity Shop for television.

 Writing style

 Davies is a self-admitted procrastinator and often waits hours or days for concepts to form before he commits them to the script.
 In The Writer's Tale, he describes his procrastination by discussing his early career: at the time, his method of dealing with the pressures of delivering a script was to "go out drinking" instead.
 On one occasion in the mid-1990s, he was at the Manchester gay club Cruz 101 when he thought of the climax to the first series of The Grand.
 As his career progressed, he instead spent entire nights "just thinking of plot, character, pace, etc" and waited until 2:00 am, "when the clubs used to shut", to overcome the urge of procrastination.
 Davies described the sense of anxiety he experiences in an email to Cook in April 2007, in response to Cook's question of "how do you know when to start writing?":

 He expanded on his email two weeks later in response to Cook's query about the supposed link between major depressive disorder and creativity.
 He explained his anxiety and melancholy during the scriptwriting period still allowed him to keep on top of his work; on the other hand, he thought "Depression with a capital D [didn't provide] any such luxury".